3arthdvst/3arthdvst/README.md

 -  How to reach me:
 - Pronouns: She/they <3
 - Fun fact!
 Did you know that Mixtral 8x7b has an uncensored variant?
 It's on huggingface, look it up!~
+- Speaking of AI, I will not use AI for programming.
+I use it for simple information, but in my opinion it is detracting from human creativity.
+I may work on models, heck, even ones that program!
+But you won't catch me using it for my own code.
+Not only does it detract from humanity's creativity, but also I like programming and would rather not have a machine do it for me.